s-jdd/s-jdd/README.md

 Added the `Mon 21 Dec 2024`

-Last update on Sat Aug 16 2025
+Last update on Sun Aug 17 2025

-**138 day before 2026 ⏱** days before new years
+**137 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with love, by Gitbot ❤️
+🤖 This README.md is updated with hate, by Gitbot ❤️

 [Back to top](#top)